Arthritis and Joint Pain: What You Should Know

 Common Symptoms:

-Hip pain symptoms may vary depending on the cause.
+Hip joint pain symptoms may vary depending on the cause.
 However, some of the most reported include:

 • Dull aching in the hip or groin.